Abundance Investment – an impact investment platform

 Opening an account

-Only the UK, EEA and Switzerland residents can invest with Abundance Investment.
+Only UK residents can register with Abundance Investment after December 2020.
 The process is simple and it takes less than 5 minutes.
 You can deposit money either by debit card or bank transfer.

-Up until a few months ago, all the projects were green energy-related.
-Now Abundance started to add also social housing projects, in which I’m happy to invest.
-On the details page, more information about the project is presented, along with a payment plan, financial statements and detailed risks.
+Up until 2020, all the projects were green energy-related.
+Now Abundance started to add also social housing projects and municipal bonds, in which I’m happy to invest.
+On the details page, more information about the project is presented, along with a payment plan, financial statements, and detailed risks.

 You can buy investments from other investors.
 Or, if for any reason you wish to free up your capital, you can also sell your investments here.
 The offers from different investors are grouped by project, and you can select the offer that suits you best (cheapest).